MRdevX/nestjs-queue-worker-poc/README.md

 - **Coordinator**: Orchestrates workflows and manages task dependencies
 - **Database**: PostgreSQL for persistent task state and workflow definitions
 - **Message Broker**: RabbitMQ for reliable asynchronous task distribution
-- **Pattern Optimization**: Uses EventPattern for long-running tasks and MessagePattern for quick tasks
+- **Pattern Optimization**: Uses EventPattern for all tasks with fire-and-forget semantics

+**Note**: This is a PoC demonstrating concepts.
+RabbitMQ microservice transport requires separate microservice applications.
+A single application cannot act as both server and client simultaneously.
+For production use, workers should be implemented as separate microservices.

 For detailed architecture information, see [ARCHITECTURE.md](./ARCHITECTURE.md).